rachelsoobinsang/auxin_calculator/README.md

 Once you have confirmed that cloning was successful, we can run our code.
 1. Open your terminal.
 Copy the following: cd ~/Desktop/auxin_calculator
 2. Confirm that you are in the auxin_calculator directory.
 Your terminal should look something like this: (base) rachelsang@wifi-10-44-83-121 auxin_calculator %
+3. Install the required packages.
+Copy the following: pip3 install -r requirements.txt
-3. Copy the following into your terminal: python3 auxin_calculator.py
+4. Copy the following into your terminal: python3 auxin_calculator.py

 Follow the on-screen instructions to get your drug recipes.